 Read more: How much does it cost to build a cruise ship?

 You read that right!
-Carnival Celebration (2022) and Mardi Gras (2021) each cost $950 million dollars to build.
+Carnival Jubilee (2023), Carnival Celebration (2022), and Mardi Gras (2021) each cost around $950 million to build.
 These vessels are about 35% larger than those in the Vista Class, which are the next largest ships in Carnival's fleet.

 Carnival Panorama, the last Vista Class ship to be launched, cost about $200 million less than both Excel Class ships, or around $780 million.
 Of course, this is still a lot of money!

-Carnival is not known for having the largest cruise ships in the world like Royal Caribbean.
+Carnival is not known for having the biggest cruise ships in the world, like Royal Caribbean.
 Some of their Oasis Class ships have cost close to $1.4 billion to construct!
-When Icon of the Seas launches in January 2024, however, not only will she become the largest cruise ship in the world, but she will also be the most expensive at around $2 billion!
+When Icon of the Seas launched in January 2024, she not only became the largest cruise ship in the world, but also one of the most expensive at around $2 billion!

 How much did Carnival's oldest ships cost to build?

-As of October 2023, the oldest ship sailing in Carnival's fleet is Carnival Sunshine.
+As of January 2026, the oldest ship sailing in Carnival's fleet is Carnival Sunshine.
 She, however, underwent a major refurbishment in 2013.
-Prior to that, she sailed as Carnival Destiny and was the first cruise ship in the world to exceed 100,000 gross registered tons.
+Before that, she sailed as Carnival Destiny and was the first cruise ship in the world to exceed 100,000 gross registered tons.

 Carnival Destiny initially cost a little over $400 million to build.
 When she was transformed into Carnival Sunshine, the cruise line invested $155 million into her glow-up.

-The second oldest ship, Carnival Elation, is smaller than Carnival Destiny, measuring 71,909 gross registered tons.
-Even she cost hundreds of millions to build, as each Fantasy Class ship cost around $300 million.
-When adjusted for inflation, that means these ships would have cost close to $550 million today.
+The second-oldest ship, Carnival Elation, is smaller than Carnival Destiny, measuring 71,909 gross registered tons.
+Despite her size, she still cost hundreds of millions to build, as each Fantasy Class ship cost the cruise line around $300 million.
+When adjusted for inflation, that means these ships would have cost close to $630 million today, according to the U.S. Inflation Calculator.

 Why is it so expensive to build a cruise ship?